Copyediting Fiction and Nonfiction Books: Principles & Mechanics

 If so, you might like to copyedit popular books – fantasy, romance, memoirs, literary fiction, YA, and so on.
 This class will teach you how!

 The mechanics, or rules — things like grammar, punctuation, and spelling — will be taught by diving deep into Chicago Manual of Style and The Magic of Fiction (both of which are required for the course).
-Weekly homework will help students sharpen their editing skills with excerpts from manuscripts.
+Weekly homework and editing practice will help students sharpen their editing skills with excerpts from manuscripts.

 As for the principles, we will explore those in our class lectures.
 Topics include how to preserve the author’s style, developing editorial judgment, and what to include in a style sheet.